Punktum-dk/epp-service-specification/README.md

 The following prerequisites has to be in place for this operation to be possible:

-- The designated domain name has to be linked to a name server belonging to the requesting registrar
+- The designated domain name has to be linked to a name server belonging to the requesting registrar or the requesting registrar should already be the billing contact for the domain name
-- This ownership is identified as the name server administrator for the specific name server is linked to the registrar group of the requesting registrar
+- This ownership of a nameserver is identified as the name server administrator for the specific name server is linked to the registrar group of the requesting registrar
 - The transfer has to be completed by a user with the registrar role, which can be appointed in the registrar portal
 - The registrar will have to have collected a consent from the registrant of the designated domain name

-The moment a transfer from registrant management is completed, it is no longer viable for this transfer, even if the name servers are administered by others that the registrar
+The moment a transfer from registrant management is completed, it is no longer viable for this transfer, even if the name servers are administered by others than the registrar

 If a domain name is transferred back to the registry, it will become eligible for the transfer again, of course the mentioned conditions will have to be met and the consent will have to be collected again.